 The answer to this question is mixed.
 Scientists can in fact regrow enamel at a very slow rate in a laboratory.
 But it is important to underline that there is no scientific way to regrow tooth enamel in a patient’s mouth.
 It is impossible to say if and when will it be available.
 Scientists and researchers are constantly working on developing new treatments and technologies that may one day be able to regenerate tooth enamel, but these are still in the early stages of development and are not yet available.
 In the meantime, the best way to protect your teeth and maintain good oral health is to brush and floss regularly, avoid sugary and acidic foods and drinks, and see a dentist for regular checkups and cleanings.
 If you are interested in dental research visit our article on Teeth Regeneration and Regrowth, where we discuss latest scientific news and possible upcoming treatments.
 This article is frequently updated and we are positive it’s the best place to follow the newest research findings.

-This article is still a work in progress and was last updated on December 7, 2022.
+This article is still a work in progress and was published on October 31, 2019, and last updated on June 7, 2023.